ruslan-kurchenko/netty-http-server/README.md

 prepares the database.

 ##### `ServerTrafficHandler` - count server I/O data
 This counter specialized on counting received and sent data by server.
-Also processor calculates the speed of each connection and stores all data in the database using [H2ConnectDao](https://github.com/henko-okdev/netty-http-server/blob/master/src/main/java/com/henko/server/dao/impl/H2ConnectDao.java).
+Also handler calculates the speed of each connection and stores all data in the database using [H2ConnectDao](https://github.com/henko-okdev/netty-http-server/blob/master/src/main/java/com/henko/server/dao/impl/H2ConnectDao.java).
+> This handler has only one public constructor without and arguments.
+By default inner variable `CHECK_INTERVAL = 0`, it's mean that handler doesn't work with `doAccounting()` method.

 ##### Additional
+**The Server has two branches:**

+- `master` - implementation totally based on data base, so we can't get all unique requests via saving all connections to data base, after a little bit time server will start work very slowly.
+But in this case we can get all number of connections correctly, ofc. it's it my implementation, and ofc. it's not best way.
+- `unique-request-dao` - in this case I implemented count number of unique request via [`ConcurrentHashMap`](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentHashMap.html) and now we have more accuracy.
+To do that I changed `ServerConnectionCountHandler` and create new DAO - [`UniqueReqDao`](https://github.com/henko-okdev/netty-http-server/blob/unquie-req-dao/src/main/java/com/henko/server/dao/UniqueReqDao.java) for more flexibility.

-Also server has some classes helpers:
+**Also server has some classes helpers:**

 - [ConfigReader](https://github.com/henko-okdev/netty-http-server/blob/master/src/main/java/com/henko/server/util/ConfigReader.java) -
 provides reading `.properties` configurations files.